100 x 80 cm Oil on canvas

 Since graduating Elizabeth has continued to explore techniques and approaches which feed her curiosity and inform her painting.
 She has studied printing at Handprint Studio in Newlyn, Cornwall and has collaborated with Gavin Turk and Deborah Curtis’ House of Fairy Tales Artists Collective, to deliver arts in non-arts settings across the UK.

-She draws inspiration from a continuing practice of meditation, learnt in her late teens, and from her travels abroad.
+She draws inspiration from a continuing practice of meditation, learned in her late teens, and from her travels abroad.
 Elizabeth founded the pop up art gallery Crescent Contemporary with fellow contemporary artist Gordon Faulds.
 She is a Member of the Somerset Arts Group, and has curated various group exhibitions as well as exhibiting in group and solo exhibitions around U.K.

 Artist's media includes: oil, gouache, house paint